vidhikal16/vidhika-portfolio/finalprojectpart2.md

 c.
 I will add more action items for a professional and a manager.

 5. I will the page more consistent with theme and color - either dark or light.

+6. Small tweaks in Text font and color: I will make the Title Page's section bigger with bolder title.